Rotorsoft/eventually-monorepo/README.md

 ## Generic Services

-In this example we created a new `hotel` service containing room artifacts and the service configuration in `index.ts`.
-In production systems we can streamline this process by separating artifact containers from service configuration via [preconfigured generic services](./libs/eventually-service-expg/README.md).
+In this example, we created a new `hotel` service containing room artifacts and the service configuration in `index.ts`.
+In production systems, we can streamline this process by separating artifact containers from service configuration via [preconfigured generic services](./libs/eventually-service-expg/README.md).